 Modelling and control using EMR, application to HEVs and others

-The EMR’19 (Energetic Macroscopic Representation) Summer school will be held in Lille (France).
+The EMR’19 (Energetic Macroscopic Representation) Summer school was held in Lille (France).

 During this edition, a special session will be dedicated to PANDA